-- (i) The rate of pay for the period of paid absence is the normal rate of pay, as defined, for that employee. - (ii) An employee is to provide written notice to the employer in advance of the expected date of commencement of parental leave.
-The notice requirements are: - at least ten weeks notice of the expected date of birth in a certificate from a registered medical practitioner stating that the employee is pregnant; - (2) at least four weeks notice of the date on which the employee proposes to commence maternity leave and the period of leave to be taken. - (3) particulars of any period of paternity leave sought or taken by her spouse. - (iii) An employee is not in breach of this clause if failure to give the required notice is due to the date of birth occurring earlier than the presumed date. - (iv) Subject to subclause (c)(i) and unless agreed otherwise between the employer and employee, an employee may commence maternity leave at any time within six weeks immediately prior to the expected date of birth.

-- (v) An employee who continues to work within the six week period immediately prior to the expected date of birth, or an employee who elects to return to work within six weeks after the birth of the child is required to provide a medical certificate to the employer stating that she is fit to work on her normal duties. - (d) Special Maternity Leave - (i) An employee who has not yet commenced maternity leave and who suffers an illness related to her pregnancy or is required to undergo a pregnancy related medical procedure is to be granted any paid personal leave to which she is entitled and such further unpaid special maternity leave as a registered medical practitioner certifies as necessary before her return to work. - (ii) Where a pregnancy related illness or medical procedure is continuous with the commencement of maternity leave the aggregate of paid personal leave, special maternity leave and parental leave, including parental leave taken by a spouse, is not to exceed 52 weeks. - (iii) Where the pregnancy of an employee terminates other than by the birth of a living child, not earlier than 20 weeks before the expected date of birth the employee is entitled to up to 52 weeks parental leave, including 12 weeks paid maternity leave, certified as necessary by a registered medical practitioner. - (e) Paternity Leave
+- (iv) Where an employee elects to take half pay over 32 weeks the payment beyond the 16 weeks does not increase the accrual of paid leave entitlements prescribed by this award. - (v) An employee is to provide written notice to the employer in advance of the expected date of commencement of parental leave.
+The notice requirements are: - (1) at least ten weeks' notice of the expected date of birth in a certificate from a registered medical practitioner stating that the employee is pregnant. - (2) at least four weeks' notice of the date on which the employee proposes to commence maternity leave and the period of leave to be taken. - (3) particulars of any period of partner leave sought or taken by the employee's partner. - (vi) An employee is not in breach of this clause if failure to give the required notice is due to the date of birth occurring earlier than the presumed date. - (vii) Subject to subclause (c)(i) and unless agreed otherwise between the employer and employee, an employee may commence maternity leave at any time within six weeks immediately prior to the expected date of birth. - (viii) An employee who continues to work within the six week period immediately prior to the expected date of birth, or an employee who elects to return to work within six weeks after the birth of the child is required to provide a medical certificate to the employer stating that the employee is fit to work on their normal duties. - (d) Special Maternity Leave - (i) An employee who has not yet commenced maternity leave and who suffers an illness related to their pregnancy or is required to undergo a pregnancy related medical procedure is to be granted any paid personal leave to which the employee is entitled and such further unpaid special maternity leave as a registered medical practitioner certifies as necessary before their return to work. - (ii) Where a pregnancy related illness or medical procedure is continuous with the commencement of maternity leave the aggregate of paid personal leave, special maternity leave and parental leave, including parental leave taken by a spouse, is not to exceed 52 weeks. - (iii) Where the pregnancy of an employee terminates other than by the birth of a living child, not earlier than 28 weeks before the expected date of birth the employee is entitled to up to 52 weeks parental leave, including 16 weeks paid maternity leave, certified as necessary by a registered medical practitioner.